missin9/pdf-anki/README.md

 ## Introduction

-PDF to Anki program using GPT 4o mini from OpenAI.
+PDF to Anki program using Mistral Large from Mistral AI.
 Streamlit is the web-GUI.
-Shout-out to OpenAI and Streamlit for saving me a ton of work!
+Shout-out to Mistral AI and Streamlit for saving me a ton of work!

 ## Requirements:

-- An OpenAI API key
+- A Mistral API key
 - Anki running with AnkiConnect installed (Addon #: 2055492159)
 - Not needed, but highly recommend AnKing Notetype (Addon #: 952691989)

 *If compiling to run locally:*
-- An OpenAI key
+- A Mistral API key
-    - Needs to be added as OPENAI_API_KEY="[Key here]" in .streamlit\secrets.toml
+    - Needs to be added as MISTRAL_API_KEY="[Key here]" in .streamlit\secrets.toml

 ## Usage:

-1. Add an OpenAI API key.
+1. Add a Mistral API key.
 2. Choose a PDF file.
 3. Select a page range and a deck for the flashcards to be added to.
 4. Flash cards are generated for each page and can then be modified before being added to Anki.